Updated January 2021

 Alta Lake

 Alta Lake is probably the most popular lake in Whistler for locals, given its various accessible parks.
 These parks have 3 different beaches at Alta Lake that all offer something different.
-Alta Lake is about a 15 minute bike ride from Whistler village or 45-60 minutes walking.
+To get to Alta Lake, it takes about 15 minutes by bike from Whistler village or 45-60 minutes walking.
+Alta Lake is the warmest of the five lakes, making it perfect for swimming.

 Best Whistler Lake For: Swimming